Everything you need to know about our product install, setup steps, configuration and usage of various features

 - Remote Keyboard MIDI In port (Standalone Application) (*1).

-- Plug-in / Application Program Change buttons (per part) (*2).
+- Editor Program Change buttons (per part) (*2).

-- Plug-in / Application Program Number display (per part) (*3).
+- Editor Program Number display (per part) (*3).

-If this switch is toggled off, plug-in will only send the program change messages to the hardware but won’t request any data back.
+If this switch is toggled off, our Editor will only send the program change messages to the hardware but won’t be requesting any data back.
 This is good in some cases where you might want to quick browse hardware patches.

-(*1 See below for Remote Keyboard MIDI Input).
+(*1 See previous page for Remote Keyboard MIDI Input).

 (*2 See below for Program Change Buttons).